XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 other writing systems than Latin, or any symbols beyond a few basic mathematical signs.

-A number of more extended systems have been developed to solve this, most prominently the concept of a code page, which maps all possible 256 bit sequences in a single byte to a certain set of characters.
+A number of more extended systems have been developed to solve this, most prominently the concept of a code page, which maps all of a single byte's possible 256 bit sequences to a certain set of characters.
 Theoretically, there is no requirement for any code page to be consistent with alphabetic orders, or even consistency as to which types of characters are encoded (letters, numbers, symbols, etc), but most code pages do comply with a certain implied standard regarding internal consistency.